Noise statistics in a fast digital radio receiver: the Bedlam backend for the Parkes Radio Telescope: Frequency mixing

 For a low-side local oscillator (i.e. $\nu\subLO$ is less than all frequencies $\nu$ present in the radio frequency signal), this becomes

 showing that the intermediate frequency signal depends on the phase factor $e^{-i \phi \, \sign(\nu)}$.
-The expression for a high-side local oscillator is similar, but with the sign of $\phi$ reversed; additional mixing stages add additional phases $\phi_1$, $\phi_2$, etc. If the phase of the local oscillator is unknown, the effect in these cases is the same: the intermediate frequency signal includes an unknown phase $\phi$ in the range $0 \to 2\pi$.
+The expression for a high-side local oscillator is similar, but with the sign of $\phi$ reversed; additional mixing stages add additional phases $\phi_1$, $\phi_2$, etc. If the signal is mixed separately with two local oscillators out of phase by $\pi/2$, as in I/Q demodulation, the resulting intermediate frequency signals have phases $\phi_I$ and \mbox{$\phi_Q = \phi_I + \pi/2$}.
+In all these cases, if the phase of the local oscillator is unknown, the effect is the same: the intermediate frequency signal includes an unknown phase $\phi$ in the range $0 \to 2\pi$.
+Consequently, from equation~\ref{eqn:if_final}, it is not possible to completely determine the radio frequency signal $F\subRF(\nu)$ from the intermediate frequency signal $F\subIF(\nu)$.